WilliamY97/LearningJournal/uWaterloo/ECE254 - Operating Systems and Systems Programming/Lesson 11 - Synchronization: Concurrency & Atomicity.md

 there is some possibility that they both try to access the same place at the same time.
 If we have mutual exclusion this can't happen.

 ## Serialization through Messages

+We need serialization in the case that Event A must happen before Event B

+If we are certain that one happens before another - we can say that the events are **sequential** because we know order of events.

+In the case that some point Event A occurs and some time before Event B occurs - then we have no idea who occured first.

+**Concurrent:** Two events are concurrent if we cannot tell by looking at the program which will happen first.